 When is inventory review most appropriate?
 The frequency of a review will depend on the nature and volume of your business's inventory.
 To help you figure out which one to go with, here are the pros and cons for each system:

-- Continuous Order Systems: To get a handle on inventory rotation, you track the quantity of items in your stock.
+- Continuous Order Systems: To get a handle on inventory rotation, you track the number of items in your stock.
 Whenever an item drops below a set level, you replenish your stock by ordering that same amount as last time.

 16. Know what actually sells in your restaurant.

 A proven strategy for saving money and maximizing revenue in your restaurant is to ensure that your high-volume items are easy to access.
-For example, by placing the best selling wines near the dining area you'll save time taking inventory, know when you need to reorder products AND maximize sales.
+For example, by placing the best-selling wines near the dining area you'll save time taking inventory, know when you need to reorder products, and maximize sales.

 17. Link your quality control to your inventory management.

 The staff at the store should be given checklists and/or computing systems that they can use to make sure they are following the proper procedures when checking goods.
-They should look for signs of damage, including leaks, tears or broken seals; discrepancies in descriptions - product sizes or brands must match the purchase order; and prices and terms of sale.
+They should look for signs of damage, including leaks, tears, or broken seals; discrepancies in descriptions - product sizes or brands must match the purchase order, and prices and terms of sale.

 It's important to have quality products that are up to everyone's standards.
 If you get a product of lower quality than what was agreed upon, return the merchandise to your supplier and don't offer it in your restaurant.
 This measure will save space in inventory and keep employees from offering wrong recipes.

-Employees should keep light, humidity and temperature levels for the products in mind.
+Employees should keep light, humidity, and temperature levels for the products in mind.
 If they meet your quality standards, it is important to consider these factors while ordering merchandise- as if not handled correctly, these items can be damaged.

 18. Estimate a budget for inventory.

 Many restaurant owners have an annual inventory budget, which they prepare well in advance.
 Budgets should include the total cost of ownership to keep inventory on hand for that year’s accounting period.
-This includes inventory cost, storage costs, carrying costs and logistics costs.

 19. Schedule time to organize the returns.